sdegutis/90s.dev/site/public/about/use-cases.md

 * Use data assets published by artists
 * Use game making tools published by other developers
-* Publish full games for everyone to play!
+* Make and publish full games for everyone to play!